open-ods/open-ods/Docker/README.md

 wget https://s3.amazonaws.com/openods-assets/database_backups/openods009_3.dump
 ```

-Now, you can start a a postgres container, and load the data into it:
+Now, you can start a a postgres container, and load the data into it.
+Navigate back to the `Docker/' directory, then:

 ```bash
 USER=myuser PASSWORD=12345 ./deploy-postgres.sh